Woman jogging outside while wondering why metabolism is important for understanding health

-Why Understanding Your Metabolism Is A Key To Better Health
+Why Understanding Your Metabolism Is a Key to Better Health

 Even if you’re in the middle of a deep sleep, or quietly reading a book, your body is always active.
 It never quite “shuts off,” because it’s always storing and consuming energy (from the food you eat) – and building up and breaking down molecules necessary to maintain your health.

 This always-on process is called metabolism, which literally means “a state of change.”
 Your body relies on metabolism to carry out all its functions – whether it’s storing or burning fat, regulating sugar levels, or keeping your neurons firing – so metabolism has a huge impact on your health.
-(You can give your metabolism a checkup with EverlyWell's at-home Metabolism Test.)
+(You can give your metabolism a checkup with Everlywell's at-home Metabolism Test.)

 When your metabolism is working as it should, you’ll have much more energy throughout the day – you won’t feel so sluggish and fatigued.
 You’ll also find it easier to gain muscle mass and lose fat, because your body will be sending the right hormone “signals” to your metabolic system.
 Even your mood will be brighter if your metabolism is well-balanced.
 On the flip side, scientists have discovered that metabolic disturbances are linked with major depressive disorder – a testament to the mighty affect metabolism can have on all aspects of your well-being.